Can You Take A PTSD Quiz?

 When the term “anxiety disorder” is used, it isn’t uncommon to think of social anxiety disorder or generalized anxiety disorder.
 Obsessive-compulsive disorder may even come to mind.
 An anxiety disorder that frequently goes overlooked, though, is post-traumatic stress disorder, or PTSD.

 PTSD is an anxiety disorder known for the intense trauma that precedes it.
-Taking a PTSD test can help you take steps toward diagnosing the condition.
-Learning the signs of PTSD can also help you support yourself and your loved ones if this condition is suspected.
+Taking an online PTSD test can help you take steps toward diagnosing the condition.
+Learning the most common signs of PTSD can also help you support yourself and your loved ones if this condition is suspected.

 Getty/AnnaStills